pmbaumgartner/altair-saver-playwright/README.md

 # Altair Saver - Playwright

+> **Note**
+> You should use [`vl-convert`](https://github.com/vega/vl-convert) instead of this, as it requires no additional dependencies and is pip installable.
+It will become the default export engine in Altair 5 as well.

 [Installing the requirements](https://github.com/altair-viz/altair_saver#additional-requirements) for `altair_saver` correctly is annoying.
 This library makes it much easier if you want `png` or `svg` output for `altair` plots.

 ## Install